Seeing in a new light and from a different angle

 Here are a few examples:

 Sometimes, in order to capture a familiar or known, recognizable subject, one has to go where others don’t really go.
-Hence, flying in an open-door helicopter, one of my favorite activity while in Hawaii.
+Hence, flying in an open-door helicopter is one of my favorite activities while in Hawaii.

 While visiting the Big Island, we flew right over the smoking lava fields.
 The image above, together with two other images from the same series, were part of a SoHo Photo juried show, back in 2015.